-We opened Day 1 by sharing hopes for the day, then moved into a series of small groups to explore (1) reasons for renaming Airport Road in honor of Martin Luther King, Jr., (2) reasons for not renaming Airport Road in honor of Martin Luther King, Jr., (3) alternative options, and (4) common interests.
+We opened Day 1 by sharing hopes for the process, then moved into a series of small groups to explore (1) reasons for renaming Airport Road in honor of Martin Luther King, Jr., (2) reasons for not renaming Airport Road in honor of Martin Luther King, Jr., (3) alternative options, and (4) common interests.
 Getting beyond surface "positions" (what you want) to deeper "interests" (the needs, concerns, hopes, fears that you are seeking to fulfill by taking a position) allowed Committee members an opportunity to seek a "win-win" resolution to fulfill everyone's needs.

-With all of the issues out in the open, the Committee considered the question, "What does renaming Airport Road have to do with racial relations in Chapel Hill" through a "Kiva" conversation.
+With all of the issues (see Attachment D) out in the open, the Committee considered the question, "What does renaming Airport Road have to do with racial relations in Chapel Hill" through a "Kiva" conversation.
 The Kiva is a structured way to have a difficult conversation.
-It comes from a Native American tradition that allows all members of a community to have their voices heard in a conversation without regard to the amount of power they hold in the community.
-We closed Day 1 with a large-group discussion of "What does it mean to honor Martin Luther King, Jr. and respect the needs of all residents?"
+It comes from a Native

+American tradition that allows all members of a community to have their voices heard in a conversation without regard to the amount of power they hold in the community.